You can start today! Read on. . .

 We took turns hosting small dinner parties, and shared our stories and experiences.
 It brought us closer together.
 Funny how real food does that.

 In 2010, I decided to try it again, in a bigger way.
 I had started Eating Rules just a few months before, and I reached out to my fellow foodies, bloggers, and friends, and issued the challenge again.
 By the end of October, 415 people took the pledge and got this movement really started.
-We’ve grown each year since then, and last year over 22,000 people joined in!
+We’ve grown each year since then — by now, more than 30,000 people have joined in.

 Although it’s a lot of work to make this project happen, I want to do it again.
 It’s just too important not to.
 And I want to share this experience with as many people as possible.
 Not just my experience, but our experience.